Satyam018/Chat-App/README.md

 # Chat-App
-made with the help of this video: https://www.youtube.com/playlist?list=PLzLFqCABnRQftQQETzoVMuteXzNiXmnj8
+made with the help of this playlist: https://www.youtube.com/playlist?list=PLzLFqCABnRQftQQETzoVMuteXzNiXmnj8